npuchenbowen/MLF_Project/readme.md

 The dataset comes from:<br>https://www.kaggle.com/mlg-ulb/creditcardfraud

 (The data file creditcard.csv is 114MB, so it is too big to be uploaded to the repository.
-So we only upload part of the data: sample.csv into the file folder: data)
+So we only upload part of the data: sample_data.csv into the file folder: data)

 2)	Variables